How about: Lagos Intro > Things to do and See > Day trips > 1 week in Lagos > Best beaches > Airport to Lagos

 For a day trip Sagres has a working fishing harbour, three great beaches, numerous hiking trails and a unique fort.
 The Fortaleza de Sagres covers the entire southern headland, with only the northern side conventionally defended with a wall, the three remaining sides are protected by the sheers cliffs.
 Inside, the fort could be described as sparse but as with everything in Sagres the dramatic scenery is the main attraction.

-The Cabo de Sao Vicente is the southwestern tip of main land Europe and is a barren landscape of massive cliffs, pounding waves and a ceaseless wind.
+The Cabo de Sao Vicente is the southwestern tip of mainland Europe and is a barren landscape of massive cliffs, pounding waves and a ceaseless wind.
 Up until the 14th century the headland was believed to be the end of the known world and the bleak landscape only enhances this once belief.
-The main attraction of the Cabo de Sao Vicente is the distinctive lighthouse that has the second most powerful beam in Europe, with it’s light visible 50km away.
+The main attraction of the Cabo de Sao Vicente is the distinctive lighthouse that has the second most powerful beam in Europe, and the light is visible for 50km.
+For a guide to visiting Sagres as a day trip please click here.

 The Sagres coastline was thought to be the end of the world until the 14th century